-For the year ended December 31, 2020, the Company declared and paid distributions on common stock of \$9,103,123 or approximately \$1.50 per share, which is comprised of \$1.12 per share of regular monthly common distributions and \$0.38 per share of special distributions related to the 2019 tax year.
+For the six months ended June 30, 2021, the Company declared and paid monthly common distributions on common stock of \$3,022,762 or approximately \$0.50 per share.

 The characterization of distributions paid to stockholders, as set forth in the Financial Highlights, reflect estimates made by the Company for federal income tax purposes.
 Such estimates are subject to change once the final determination of the source of all distributions has been made by the Company.